Stroud & Lythe Hanger

 The Route

-Enter the trees and climb the large, steep steps.
-When you reach the top, follow the footpath arrow and join the worn path veering left across the field.
-Go through a kissing gate into another field and follow the path going down the hill to yet another kissing gate in the bottom left hand corner.
-After this gate the path heads up the hill, veering to the left on the worn path to the kissing gate at the top.
-Look back here for some lovely views towards Butser Hill.
-Go through the gate and along the edge of Great Hanger.
+2. Climb the steps and then follow the footpath as it veers left across a field.
+Go through a kissing gate into another field and follow the path down the hill to yet another kissing gate in the bottom left hand corner.
+After this gate head up the hill, veering to the left on the worn path to the kissing gate at the top.
+Go through the gate and walk along the edge of Great Hanger.

-Continue straight ahead until you almost emerge out of the trees into a field next to a rambling box hedge.
-Turn right at this point, keeping under the trees and then after just a few metres, turn left at the path junction to keep with the public right of way.
-This path will bring you out into a field and when you see the footpath arrow, turn right, going up the farm track.
-As you approach Ridge Farm, go around the gate and cross the edge of the farm towards the lane.
+3. Continue straight until you almost emerge out of the trees into a field.
+Instead, turn right, and then after just a few metres, turn left at the junction.
+This path will bring you out into a field.
+Turn right at the next footpath arrow, going up the farm track.
+Go around the gate at Ridge Farm and cross the edge of the farmyard.
 Turn right at the lane.

-Although the lane is open to vehicles, it is more of a track than a road, so you should be fine walking here with children.
-Continue until you come to a junction.
-At this point, the lane really does become a track and you should continue straight forward.
-When you see eight posts sticking up from the ground, turn right and begin your descent through Lythe Hanger.
+4. Continue to a junction.
+Here, the lane becomes a track and you should continue straight.
+When you see eight posts sticking up from the ground, turn right and begin the descent through Lythe Hanger.
+In spring, you will pass patches of bluebells.

-In spring, you should pass patches of bluebells on your way down to the sides of the path.
-At the bottom of the hill, veer left and pass a bench on your right.
-Continue down the path and pass the farm buildings of Lythe Farm.
-Ignore the footpath marker at Briar Farm on your left, but instead continue down the tarmac drive.
-When you arrive at Stroud Church, turn right and walk along the lane.
-Just before a 30 mile an hour sign, turn right up the footpath going tightly between hedges.
+5. At the bottom of the hill, veer left and pass a bench on your right.
+Continue past the buildings of Lythe Farm.
+Ignore the footpath at Briar Farm, continuing down the tarmac drive.
+At Stroud Church, turn right along the lane.
+Just before a 30 mph sign, turn right up the footpath going tightly between hedges.

-Bear left, cutting across the corner of the field on the worn footpath.
-You will now be on the approach back to Rothercombe Farm, where you first started and should continue forward, cutting through a series of sheep paddocks to arrive back at Rothercombe Farm.
-Turn left at the track and return to the pub.
+6. Bear left, cutting across the corner of a field.
+You will now be on the approach back to Rothercombe Farm and should continue forward, cutting through a series of sheep paddocks.
+Turn left at the track where you started and return to the pub.

 Did you know?